isc-projects/kea/doc/sphinx/arm/ext-radius.rst

       - Taken from the FreeRADIUS dictionary.

       - Taken from the Kea RADIUS dictionary and the IANA registry.
-There is an aliasing mechanism built into the library that ensures backward compatibility e.g. ``Password`` translates to the standard name of the attribute ``User-Password``.
+There is an aliasing mechanism built into the library that ensures backward compatibility, e.g. ``Password`` translates to the standard name of the attribute ``User-Password``.

     * - Resolution of RADIUS Server Domain Names